mlsdpk/Learn-Python-From-Basic-to-Advance/README.md

   Bonus Section - Advanced Python

-  You can preview section 3 of the course by reading the notebooks provided in this github.
+  You can preview section 3 of the course by reading the notebooks [here](https://nbviewer.jupyter.org/github/mlsdpk/Learn-Python-From-Basic-to-Advance/tree/master/Section%203%20-%20Object%20and%20Data%20Structures/)
-  I recommend to use [nbviewer](https://nbviewer.jupyter.org) and search **mlsdpk** and read the notebooks there.